peterkuma/alcf-precip/README.md

 ## Commands

-The following command are run as `./run` *cmd*, where *cmd* is the command name.
-"Requires" lists commands which have to be run before running the current command.
+The following commands are run as `./run` *cmd*, where *cmd* is the command name.
+"Requires" lists commands that have to be run before running the current command.

 After running the commands, the resulting ALCF filters for each data source